KasiaMisirli/ticket-viewer/README.md

 ```
 git remote -v
 ```
-Above command isnt necessary, but its useful to see if the heroku app is inside your github repository.
+Above command is not necessary, but it's useful to see if the heroku app is inside your github repository.
 ```
 git push heroku master
 ```